chop-dbhi/avocado/docs/intro.rst

 The question is, "which users have blog entries containing the word ``django`` that also have the tag ``python``?"
 That is a perfectly valid question to ask.
 The issue comes, when you want to change the question.
-A question is defined with certains variables, but the context of the question will always remain the same.
+A question is defined with certain variables, but the context of the question will always remain the same.

-To take it one step farther, not only do not need to specify relationships between models, you don't even need to know which objects you want to return ahead of time, i.e. ``User`` vs. ``Tag``.
+To take it one step farther, not only do we not need to specify relationships between models, you don't even need to know which objects you want to return ahead of time, i.e. ``User`` or ``Tag``.

 A Contrived Example
 --------------------